ACA 101: Selling Under-65 Health Insurance

 The Metal Tiers for ACA Health Plans

 As you can see from the table, as the metal tiers go up, the member’s coinsurance responsibility goes down while the plan’s coinsurance responsibility goes up.
-The most prevalent tier in the marketplace is the Silver one because that’s where the cost-share reduction comes into play based on the income level.
-It’s the most aggressive plan for your client if they qualify for a subsidy.
+The most prevalent tier in the marketplace is the Silver tier due to the ability to apply subsidies.
+We recommend suggesting a Silver plan to a client that qualifies for subsidies.

 The Agent Advantage